-Orcas, also known as “killer whales,” “sea-wolves,” or by their cuddlier name, “sea-pandas,” may seem familiar and friendly, but these pack-hunters are ferocious and cunning, capable of killing their prey with careful strategy and astounding group effort.
-Identifiable by their distinct black and white coloring, Orcas can sometimes be seen on our voyages, enjoying flipper-slapping, breaching and other show-stopping moves.
+Orca, also known as “killer whales,” “sea-wolves,” or by their cuddlier name, “sea-pandas,” may seem familiar and friendly, but these pack-hunting whales are ferocious and cunning, capable of killing their prey with careful strategy and astounding group effort.
+Identifiable by their distinct black and white coloring, Orca can sometimes be seen on our voyages, enjoying flipper-slapping, breaching and other show-stopping moves.

 A Humpback waves hello in Bransfield Strait